Road & Travel Magazine

 The Throne Room and Rotunda Room on the upper level are currently open for tours.
 The lower level is still under development.

-When visiting Kartchner Caverns, be sure to make reservations.
+When visiting Kartchner Caverns, make reservations.
 A two-month wait for reservations is not unusual.
 The park staff recommends visitors plan for at least three hours at the park.
 There is an adjacent Discovery Center, as well as a 2-mile moderate-rated interpretive nature trail, a hummingbird trail, and trail access to Coronado National Forest.